 - Healthy and caters for vegans and gluten free diets.

 Potato starch noodles - sometimes referred to as glass noodles or cellophane noodles.
-These are easily found at your local Asian grocer or online*.
+These are easily found at your local Asian grocer or online (affiliate link).

 These are among the best Asian noodles for salad, you have to try them, especially if you are gluten-free.

-Carrots and cucumber - julienne these by using a mandolin or julienne slicer*.
+Carrots and cucumber - julienne these by using a mandolin or julienne slicer (affiliate link).

 Red cabbage - shred this or thinly slice.
 I love to use red cabbage as it gives extra crunch to this salad.
-My vegan brown rice salad also uses red cabbage.
+My vegan brown rice and chickpea salad also uses red cabbage.

 Peanuts - to save time I like to use roasted and salted peanuts from the store.
 However, if you have time, you could do this yourself.
 If using whole peanuts, crush these prior to adding them to the glass noodle salad.
 Not only do peanuts add some crunch but protein too.